Sizing & Guidance

 Table & Floor : the lampshade has the fitting at the bottom of the shade.
 The lampshade is secured to the lamp on the light bulb holder (most popular lamp here in AUS).
 This will fit most IKEA style lamp.

-Ceiling Hung: the lampshade has the fitting mounted on top of the shade, for attachment above the bulb.
+Ceiling Hung: the lampshade has the fitting mounted on top of the shade.
 You'll also need a ceiling hung for a certain type of floor or table lamp (see pictures below).
-If you are still unsure, simply send me a picture of your lamp.
+If you are still unsure, simply send me a picture of your lamp

 LIGHT BULB & WATTAGE